 Now just as an example.
 Let’s go over to the Ikea dining section and look at the tables.
 Most are about 30-34 inches high leaving you with about 6-10 inches between you and your camera.
 That’s too close.
 Think about your set up.
 You have a single burner that’s a few inches high, a pot, your hands, and all the ingredients and cooking utensils.
 If you’re shooting with a 50mm lens, you will never get the full scene.
 Plus, you will have no space to actually do the demonstration.

 You COULD make a set up on the floor and shoot and have your camera on your tripod above it.
 I, however, don’t like doing this because it’s such a strain on my back and it’s kind of unsanitary to cook on the floor.
 Yuck.
-It’s much easier to work on a table top anyway.
+It’s much easier on your back to work on a table top anyway.

 So If I Don’t Want To Use A Tripod For A Tasty Style Video, What Do I Want?

 This is a C-Stand.
-A C-Stand is a modular stand used to hold lights, reflectors, and, in this case, cameras.
+A C-Stand is a modular stand used to hold lights, reflectors, and, in this case cameras.

 Why Is It Called A C-Stand?

 That’s actually a good question.
 Back in the day, way back when, a C-Stand was used by filmmakers to hold a reflector that was 100 inches square.
-100 = century and It because to be known as a Century Stand.
+100 = century and It became to be known as a Century Stand.
 Over time, it got shortened to C-Stand which is what we call it today.

 Those Are Funny Legs.
 What’s The Deal With That?